Partnering with the Canadian Bioinformatics Hub

 Amplify the CBH brand on social media.XX

-Maintain a partner details page.XX
+Maintain a partner details page on our website (coming soon).XX

 Redirect audience to CBH resources.X